namanNagelia/MVP_TutorsNova/README.md

-# MVP_TutorsNova
+# Tutor Nova

-Mobile app for Tutors Nova
+iOS mobile app for Tutors Nova, an app aimed to connect learners with tutors.